Shopify/shopify_app/docs/shopify_app/webhooks.md

 end
 ```

 If you need to read metafields, you can pass in the `metafield_namespaces` parameter in `config/webhooks`.
 Note if you are also using the `fields` parameter you will need to add `metafields` into that as well.
+Shopify documentation on metafields in webhooks can be found [here](https://shopify.dev/docs/api/admin-rest/2023-10/resources/webhook#resource-object).

 ```ruby
 ShopifyApp.configure do |config|